 Languages: English, French, German

-Topics: intersectionality, festivals, queer, change management, participation, representation, lgbtqi*, diversity, anti-racism, performing arts, film curation, anti-discrimination, strukturwandel, black empowerment
+Topics: intersectionality, festivals, film, queer, change management, participation, representation, queer feminism, lgbtqi*, diversity, anti-racism, performing arts, bipoc, film curation, black empowerment, gender equity, anti-discrimination, neurodiversity, soziokultur

 Willing to travel for an event.